opencv/opencv_attic/opencv/interfaces/ippopencv/readme.txt

-This is the project for Visual Studio 6.0 for custom ippopencv DLL, a subset of IPP libraries used by OpenCV.
+This is the project for custom ippopencv DLL, a subset of IPP libraries used by OpenCV.

 How to build and use it:
 ------------------------

-1. You need to have IPP 4.x or 5.x installed.
+1. You need to have IPP 5.1 or later installed.
    <IPP_install_path>\include and
-   <IPP_install_path>\lib must be added to the directory lists in
+   <IPP_install_path>\lib must be set in your IDE or INCLUDE & LIB environment variables
-   Developer Studio (Tools->Options->Directories in case of Visual Studio 6.0)

-2. Open ippopencv.dsw with Visual Studio 6.0 or Visual Studio .NET 2003/2005.
-   In the latter case it will be automatically converted to .sln

-3. Choose the appropriate configuration
-   ("Release" for IPP 4.x, "Release IPP5" for IPP 5.0.x,
-    "Release IPP5_1" for IPP 5.1.x or later versions) and build it.
+2. Open the CMake-generated project and build it.

-4. You will get ippopencv<nnn>.dll in <OpenCV_install_path>\bin that you may redistribute with your applications instead of the full bunch of IPP DLLs (ipps, ippi etc.).
-The DLL will combine A6 (for Pentium III or compatible) and W7 (for Pentium 4, Pentium M or compatible) code and the best version will be automatically chosen for the particular CPU.
+3. You will get ippopencv<opencv_ver>.dll in <OpenCV_install_path>\bin that you may redistribute with your applications instead of the full bunch of IPP DLLs (ipps, ippi etc.).

 ------------------------